cncf/glossary/content/en/pod.md

 ## Problem it addresses

 Containers provide a lightweight and efficient way to package and deploy applications, but applications need more than packaging to function as designed.
-Applications often require additional resources and services, such as storage or networking, which need to be managed and configured separately.
+They often require additional resources and services, such as storage or networking, which must be managed and configured separately.

 This is where pods come in.
 A pod provides a way to group containers together and manage them as a single unit.
 This makes it easier to ensure that all the resources and services in application needs are available and configured correctly.